socialsensor/community-evolution-analysis/README.md

 This distribution contains the following:
 * a readme.txt file with instructions on how to use the different parts of the framework;
 * a data collector (in the /crawler folder) that makes use of the Twitter Streaming API to collect mention networks between Twitter users;
-* a set of Python scripts (in the /python folder) that are used to parse the json files retrieved by the data collector in a \"Matlab friendly\" form.
+* a set of Python scripts (in the /python folder) that are used to parse the json files retrieved by the data collector in a "Matlab friendly" form.
 * a set of Matlab scripts (in the /matlab folder) that are used to conduct the different network analysis steps described in [1];
 * the set of data used in \[1] (anonymized due to Twitter terms of service).